-- the effectiveness of strategic leadership and governance; - the effectiveness and impact of middle leadership; and - the effectiveness of action to promote and sustain improvement.
+- the effectiveness of strategic leadership and governance; - the effectiveness and impact of middle leadership; and - the effectiveness of action to promote and sustain improvement. - It will be important that the employing authority, school governors and the staff plan for, and manage, issues related to the sustainability of the school provision and school budget, in order to address the current and future needs of the children and the staff.

-8 Safeguarding
+8. Safeguarding

 During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The school should continue to implement the appropriate planned review of policies and procedures to reflect current guidance and best practice.
-In discussions with the inspectors, the children reported that they felt safe in school and knew what to do if they had any concerns about their well-being.
+The year 6 and year 7 children, who met with the inspectors, reported that they feel safe and they know who to speak to if they have any concerns about their well-being or safety.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.